sl1453/sl1453.github.io/blog.md

 #<p class="intro-subtitle">{{ page.subtitle }}</p>
 ---

 <p class="intro-text">Explore the intersection of science and lifestyle through some of the top viewed articles from my KOL blog.
-All contents are original from my KOL page in Chinese on <a href="https://www.dealmoon.com/u/353625?type=guide">here</a>.</p>
+All contents are original from my KOL page written in Chinese on DealMoon.

 <div class="posts-list">
   {% for post in site.posts %}